CoreumFoundation/coreum/x/asset/nft/spec/README.md

 ## Token Features
 NFT tokens come with a set of features that the issuer can specify at the time of issuing a class, and then in some cases configured on each NFT level later.

-here is the list of features:
+Here is the list of features:
 - burning
 - freezing
 - whitelisting